bertini36/GMM/README.md

 This repo contains different variational methods to learn a Gaussian Mixture Model (GMM) and an Univariate Gaussian (UGM) from data.
-It also contains documentation regarding the algorithm derivations, 2D interpolation scripts, dimensionality reduction scripts, map visualization scripts, other models, ...
+It also contains documentation regarding the algorithm derivations, 2D interpolation scripts, dimensionality reduction scripts, map visualization scripts and other interesting models.

 ## List of available algorithms